Geffers/Install-Desktop/README.md

 If you require any extra programs they will have to be installed using sudo apt install "Program".

-This is an economic installation of the Desktop as the two that are available from the Raspberry Pi web site has two options, one is to have recommened software, this is around an 8GB installation, or just Desktop and a few accessories.
-Even so the latter is 3.1GB  The former is a bigger download and installation, the latter lacks some of the programs that many users never use.
+This is an economic installation of the Desktop as the two that are available from the Raspberry Pi web site has two options, one is to have recommened software, or just Desktop and a few accessories.
+Even so the latter is 4.9 GB  The former is a bigger download and installation, the latter lacks some of the programs that many users never use.

-This script however, merely adds the familiar Pixel Desktop to RaspiOS Lite but with very few extras, not even a browser.
-It is, however, quite a bit smaller than the lesser of the two Raspberrypi.org download options.
+This script however, merely adds the familiar Pixel Desktop to Raspberrypi OS Lite but with very few extras, not even a browser.
+It is, however, quite a bit smaller than the lesser of the two Raspberrypi.org download options, almost a GB smaller installed than the smaller of the two downloads.